kubernetes/enhancements/keps/sig-node/4540-strict-cpu-reservation/README.md

 ### Feature Enablement and Rollback

-The `/var/lib/kubelet/cpu\_manager\_state` needs to be removed when enabling or disabling the feature.
+The `/var/lib/kubelet/cpu_manager_state` needs to be removed when enabling or disabling the feature.

 ###### How can this feature be enabled / disabled in a live cluster?

 - [X] Feature gate (also fill in values in `kep.yaml`)
-  - Feature gate name: `CPUManagerPolicyAlphaOptions`
+  - Feature gate name: `CPUManagerPolicyBetaOptions`
   - Components depending on the feature gate: `kubelet`
 - [X] Change the kubelet configuration to set a `CPUManager` policy of `static` and a `CPUManager` policy option of `strict-cpu-reservation`
   - Will enabling / disabling the feature require downtime of the control plane?
 No
   - Will enabling / disabling the feature require downtime or reprovisioning of a node?
-No -- removing `/var/lib/kubelet/cpu\_manager\_state` and restarting kubelet are enough.
+No -- removing `/var/lib/kubelet/cpu_manager_state` and restarting kubelet are enough.

 ###### Does enabling the feature change any default behavior?